syntech-97/Fraud-Detection-Project/README.md

 ## Notes

 - Appropriate error messages are displayed to the user in case of issues with model loading or input validation.
-- Retest by clicking the "Retest" button on the result page.

-Feel free to customize the content based on additional information or specific instructions you want to include in your README.md file.